rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ### 2.5) Model Specific
 #### 2.5.1) TensorFlow Decision Forest - Titanic

-#### 2.5.2) K Nearest Neighbors - Pima Indians

-## 3) Achievements and Recognitions
-## 4) Future Goals
-## 5) Contact Information

-#### 4.2: Outliers Deep Dive - Pima Indians

-### 5. Model Specific
-#### 5.1: TensorFlow Decision Forest - Titanic
+**Why This Project Matters:**

+This project illustrates my capability to leverage cutting-edge technologies like TensorFlow to enhance model performance.
+It underscores my adaptability and continuous learning in utilizing different tools and frameworks to solve complex problems.

 **Project Highlights:**
 - **TensorFlow Expertise:** Applies TensorFlow, a leading deep learning library, to decision forest models, highlighting my versatility with different machine learning frameworks.
 - **Innovative Techniques:** Demonstrates the application of decision forests within TensorFlow, integrating deep learning capabilities with traditional models.

+#### 2.5.2) K Nearest Neighbors - Pima Indians
 **Why This Project Matters:**
-This project illustrates my capability to leverage cutting-edge technologies like TensorFlow to enhance model performance.
-It underscores my adaptability and continuous learning in utilizing different tools and frameworks to solve complex problems.

-#### 5.2: K Nearest Neighbors - Pima Indians
+This project adds depth to my portfolio by showcasing my proficiency with different algorithms.
+It demonstrates my ability to select and implement appropriate models based on the dataset and problem at hand.

 **Project Highlights:**
 - **Algorithm Focus:** Implements the K Nearest Neighbors algorithm, emphasizing its application and effectiveness on the Pima Indians dataset.
 - **Model Evaluation:** Provides a thorough evaluation of the model's performance, highlighting strengths and limitations.

-**Why This Project Matters:**
-This project adds depth to my portfolio by showcasing my proficiency with different algorithms.
-It demonstrates my ability to select and implement appropriate models based on the dataset and problem at hand.

-## Achievements and Recognitions
+## 3) Achievements and Recognitions
 - **Certifications:** [List relevant certifications]
 - **Competitions and Hackathons:** [Mention notable achievements]
 - **Publications and Contributions:** [Include any publications, blog posts, or contributions]

-## Future Goals
+## 4) Future Goals
 - **Career Aspirations:** Outline my career goals and aspirations in data science and cybersecurity.
 - **Learning and Development:** Mention areas I am currently focusing on for further skill development.

-## Contact Information
+## 5) Contact Information
 - **LinkedIn:** [Your LinkedIn Profile]
 - **GitHub:** [Your GitHub Repository]
 - **Personal Website:** [Your Personal Website]
 - **Email:** [Your Email Address]

----